An Ultimate Digital Signage Solution Guide

 Table of Contents

 Digital signage solutions are combined with display screens, media players, and software.
 These solutions show people video and audio information at a specific physical location.

 A complete digital signage solution is a mix of hardware and software.
 It works together to perform multimedia content but with a far greater set of digital technology.
 It can display what and where you want it, as it’s continually updated.

 Contemporary digital signage evolved from digital display marketing.
 Display marketing, or digital display advertising, is an umbrella term for advertisements on websites and apps.

 Specifically, these are ads that stem from a graphic creative.
 The creative is composed of text, images, audio, video, or flash elements.
 Then, the creative is served into an ad slot online.

-Digital signage solutions take digital display marketing from the small screen to a big one.
+Digital signage solutions take digital display marketing from small to big screens.
 It takes unique graphics and content and serves them directly to a single digital billboard.
-Or, it sends the information to multiple, interconnected digital displays.
+Or it sends the information to multiple interconnected digital displays.

 - More Than Advertising

 Digital signage solutions have grown beyond their origins.
 These solutions can be ads, but they don’t have to be.
-Digital signage can inform or entertain as well as advertising.
+Digital signage can inform or entertain as well as advertise.